Basic Boost

 - Actions: Tonify Spleen and Kidney, Tonify Lung Qi, Tonify Spleen Qi

-- Indications: Supports a healthy immune system, Supports overall energy and stamina, Benefits mental and emotional wellbeing, Difficulty arising after a full night’s sleep, Occasional sleepiness and tiredness in the afternoon, Occasional chilliness and aversion to wind
+- Indications: Fatigue, lethargy., Supports a healthy immune system, tiredness especially after eating or physical exertion, Supports overall energy and stamina, Benefits mental and emotional wellbeing, Difficulty arising after a full night’s sleep, Occasional chilliness and aversion to wind

 - Contraindications: None